BitcoinDesign/Guide/guide/payments/overview.md

 The wallet application guides the user through collecting the required information (address and amount), and any optional information (what coins to send, fee options).

 #### 3. Transaction signing
-The transactoin needs to be signed by the private key(s) of the input address(es) to be valid.
+The transaction needs to be signed by the [private key(s)]({{ '/guide/glossary/#private-key' | relative_url }}) of the input address(es) to be valid.
 The signing is often done in the same application and at the same time as the creation, but this does not have to be the case.

 #### 4. Transaction broadcasting
 The transaction is broadcasted to a Bitcoin node, normally the one the wallet is connected to.